LukasStonie/reference_database/README.md

 You can run setup with the following command:\
 `python -m setup`

-When executing the setup, make sure that the correct conda environment is activated.
+When executing the setup, make sure that the correct conda (or virtual) environment is activated.

 ### Starting the application